dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 For instance the rise of non-supervised learning in Word2Vec and GloVE somehow brought BERT as a self-supervised learning model which addresses the problems Word2Vec and GloVE have.

-Word2Vec will generate the same vector for each word from the dictionary.
+Word2Vec will generate the specific vector for each word from the dictionary.
 The problem is then when we use homonyms or multiple-meaning words.

 BERT will generate different vectors for the same word being used in two different contexts, so it fixes the problems with homonyms.